apoorvam/apoorvam.github.io/source/_posts/2019-02-21-sorting-algorithms-explained.md

 ![Merge sort visualization](/images/mergesort_viz.jpeg)

 Merge sort visualization.
 You can clearly see the divide and conquer technique used here.
-Source: Coursera
+Image Source: Coursera

 ### Complexity